gautriv/gitfortechnicalwriters/pages/mydoc/gitsetup.md

   url: https://beingtechnicalwriter.com/gitfortechnicalwriters/installation.html
 ---

-We’ve already talked about how to install Git.
-Our next logical step is to customize the Git environment to ensure that it’s ready for our use.
+As you stand at the crossroads of this mystical Git journey, you've learned how to summon Git into your service.
+But what's next, you wonder?
+It's time to personalize your Git environment, molding it to your will.

 # Setting up Git up for general usage

-Customization of Git environment involves:
+The art of Git customization begins with the following incantations:
 1. Setting up your identity
    1. Username
    2. Email Address